neha-official/neha-official.github.io/_posts/2017-08-07-time-organization-guide.md

 Bam!
 Your entire productivity system is now centralized between Excel and Google Calendar.
 Sometimes, it helps to print these views to PDF if you want an application that will open quickly, but otherwise, an exclusive Google Calendar and Excel system is perfect.

-### The Template
+## Templates

 Below are some templates which may be useful.
-If you end up downloading any of them, as a favor back, comment that ya did so below!
+If you end up downloading any of them, as a small favor back, comment that ya did so below!
+It makes a big difference to hear from you guys.

 __2-Week Template__ --- download [here][2].